If you’ve secured a graduate job in West London, you’ll not be short of things to do in Kensington, Hammersmith,

 To make it easier, we’ve compiled a list of just a few of the many roles that exist within the advertising industry – so you’re well-equipped to decide which graduate job is the best fit for you and your skill set.

-A media ‘planner’ and a media ‘buyer’ are roles with slightly different responsibilities and purposes.
+A media ‘planner’ and a media ‘buyer’ are graduate roles with slightly different responsibilities and purposes.
 In large companies, these will probably be separate jobs, while in smaller creative agencies they are likely to be one person.
 So what does each one do?

 A Media Planner: gathers and analyses information on different media platforms (like TV, radio, print or digital).
 Based on this information, they will identify the best platforms for an advert to gain optimum reach, and maximise appeal to the relevant audience.